-The North Sea-Mediterranean Corridor stretches from Edinburgh and Glasgow in Scotland, to the ports of Marseille and Fos-sur-Mer in the south of France.
-The route includes a spur to Ireland, with the Dublin-Belfast and Dublin-Cork transport corridors identified.
+The North Sea-Mediterranean Corridor (indicated in purple in Figure 2-1) stretches from Edinburgh and Glasgow in Scotland, to the ports of Marseille and Fos-sur-Mer in the south of France.
+The route includes a spur to Ireland, with the Cork-Belfast transport corridor identified.
 When complete, the North Sea-Mediterranean Corridor will offer enhanced multimodal links between North Sea ports, major European rivers basins and the southern French ports.
 It will also improve links between the British Isles and Continental Europe.

 DART+ South West is identified as an Action under the TEN-T Connecting Europe Facility Programme (CEF) which acknowledges that the "upgrading this railway line to four electrified tracks will bridge the missing link by connecting the Cork Line and the Belfast Line through two stations in Dublin (the Hazelhatch and Connolly stations)".
-The Action concerns "developing the designs for the DART+ South West from the preliminary design to the detail design phases, completing the approval process and subsequently launching the procurement for works on electrifying, re-signalling, the railway infrastructure components of stations, bridge replacements and tracking to construct the necessary infrastructure along the Kildare line in Dublin."
-The percentage of EU support is 50% for the preliminary design and RO application.
+The Action concerns "developing the designs for the DART+ South West from the preliminary design to the detail design phases, completing the approval process and subsequently launching the procurement for works on electrifying, re-signalling, the railway infrastructure components of stations, bridge replacements and tracking to construct the necessary infrastructure along the Kildare line in Dublin".